AWS WAF(Web Application Firewall)

 IP addresses, HTTP headers, HTTP body, URI strings, SQL injection, and cross-site scripting are among the conditions, You can either utilize AWS’s default security rules or create your own.

-In order to provide you with more flexibility, these rules can be enforced on a per-application basis.
+To provide you with more flexibility, these rules can be enforced on a per-application basis.

 When the associated service receives requests for your websites, it sends them to AWS WAF to be inspected for compliance with your rules.